pranavk-lab/riscv-py-model/README.md

 Not to be used for embedded development or RTL verification.

-Use the following repo for formal RISC-V models used in riscv software development and HW DV. https://github.com/riscv-ovpsim/imperas-riscv-tests.git
+Formal RISC-V models for riscv software development and HW DV. https://github.com/riscv-ovpsim/imperas-riscv-tests.git

 Quickstart